farthinder/Proxmox-Encrypted-Remote-Backup/README.md

  - G Suite only allows for about 750GB upload per day
  - PERB is only tested with G Suite, but should function with most rclone remotes, however if they dont support MD5 hashing PERB will need to be updated to handle that.
  - $gpgOutputDirectory should if possible not be set to the same storage as the Proxmox backup as this will severley slowdown encryption.
 PERB will be reading and writing to the same storage.
- - Check the logs at $logFile
+ - Check the logs at $logFile and the Proxmox Tasks in the web gui.